deanishe/alfred-searchio/README.md

 The `--language` argument should work for [any language supported by Google](https://www.google.com/preferences#languages), with the obvious exceptions of things like Klingon and Hacker…

-### Bing, DuckDuckGo ###
+### Bing, DuckDuckGo, eBay ###

-Bing and DuckDuckGo do not provide language-specific suggestions, but the results opened in your browser should be restricted to the specified language.
+Bing, eBay and DuckDuckGo do not provide language-specific suggestions, but the results opened in your browser should be restricted to the specified language/region.

-### Ask, Yahoo! ###
+### Ask, Amazon, Yahoo! ###

-Ask.com and Yahoo! do not provide language-specific search suggestions/results, but rather region-specific ones.
+Ask.com, Amazon and Yahoo! do not provide language-specific search suggestions/results, but rather region-specific ones.
 In many cases, this won't make a difference (e.g. `--language de` and `--language fr` will provide German and French results respectively), however the behaviour is different in some cases, e.g. `uk` means "United Kingdom", not "Ukrainian".

 ## Examples ##